dankamongmen/notcurses/doc/HACKING.md

 received user input.
 The received user input is non-segmented UTF-8 (i.e. translated from control sequences).
 The received control information is stored as distinct multibyte escape sequences.

+## Windows

+We support only the [ConPTY](https://devblogs.microsoft.com/commandline/windows-command-line-introducing-the-windows-pseudo-console-conpty/) aka the Windows Pseudo Console, introduced in Windows 10.
+We require that the environment is already attached to a ConPTY (i.e. we don't create an instance with `CreatePseudoConsole()`.
+With this, most of the terminal I/O is portable.
+We don't have termios at our disposal, using instead `GetConsoleBufferInfo()`.
+ConPTY implements cursor location requests via `u7`.

+ConHost/ConPTY do not pass input directly through to the end terminal, instead effectively handing it rendered surfaces.
+This means that queries are answered by ConPTY, and thus that it's impossible to do end-terminal identification via queries.
+It barely matters, since almost all interaction is with ConPTY anyway (i.e. it is probably not possible for a ConPTY terminal to support bitmap graphics at this time).

+We only use the UCRT runtime, as this seems to be the only one with sane UTF8 support.
+Getting UTF8 on Windows is annoyingly complicated.
+There is no `LANG` environment variable in the UNIX sense.
+It is necessary to explicitly call `setlocale(LC_ALL, ".UTF8")`, even if `nc_langinfo(LC_ENCODING)` returns "UTF-8". `SetConsoleOutputCP(CP_UTF8)` also seems advised.
+Code page 65001 is UTF-8.